 Mr. Slattery is prepared to discuss these changes and any other immigration or visa issues with existing or new clients.

-Residence and Citizenship Programmes in EU (Comparison Table) Feod Group provides full legal support in […]
+Feod Group provides full legal support in obtaining temporary, permanent resident permits and citizenship by […]

-Dubai Limited Liability Company A Dubai Limited Liability Company (LLC) or sole establishment (one single […]
+A Dubai Limited Liability Company (LLC) or sole establishment (one single owner) allows you to […]